taylor-curran/quick-eventgrid-tutorial/tutorial.md

 2. **Get Prefect Webhook URL:**
   - After creating the webhook, copy the unique URL provided by Prefect Cloud.

-### Step 3: Connect Azure Event Grid to Prefect Webhook
+### Step 2: Set Up Azure Event Grid

-1. **Create Event Grid Subscription with Prefect Webhook:**
+1. **Enable Event Grid Integration:**
-  - Go back to the Azure portal.
+  - Navigate to your Azure storage account in the Azure portal.

-  - Navigate to the Event Grid subscription you created.
+  - Go to `Events` under `Settings`.

+  - Click on `+ Event Subscription`.

+  - Name your subscription (e.g., `BlobCreatedSubscription`).

+  - For `Event Schema`, select `Event Grid Schema`.

+  - For `Event Type`, select `Blob created`.

-  - Change the endpoint type to `Webhook`.
+  - For `Endpoint type`, select `Webhook`.

-  - Paste the Prefect webhook URL.
+  - Paste the Prefect webhook URL copied earlier.

   - Save the changes.

+### Step 3: Verify the Webhook

+1. **Verify the Webhook:**
+  - When you save the Event Grid subscription with the Prefect webhook URL, Azure Event Grid sends a verification request to the webhook.

+  - Go to your Prefect Cloud dashboard to view the event payload received.

+  - Look for the verification URL in the payload.

+  - Copy the verification URL and paste it into your browser navigation bar where you are logged into Azure.

+  - This will complete the verification process, allowing the webhook configuration to save properly on the Azure side.

 ### Step 4: Configure Prefect Automation